 The steering column adjustment lever is located on the right side of the steering column.
-To adjust the column pull up on the steering column adjustment lever and move the steering column up into the desired position.
-Release the steering column adjustment lever to secure the steering column in the desired position.
+To adjust the column pull up on the steering column adjustment lever (a) and move the steering column up into the desired position.
+Release the steering column adjustment lever (a) to secure the steering column in the desired position.
+Refer to Figure 2-5 in Assembly & Set-Up.